annashipman/annashipman.github.io/_posts/2021-09-28-tech-leadership-team.md

 ## In summary

-- We’ve set up some structured planning meetings and agreed to make sure we are always focusing on the most important large pieces of work (the “rocks”)
+- We’ve set up some structured planning meetings and agreed to make sure we are always focusing on the most important large pieces of work (the “rocks”).
-- We’ve set aside some time to discuss the medium sized things that need a bit more in-depth thinking (the “pebbles”)
+- We’ve set aside some time to discuss the medium sized things that need a bit more in-depth thinking (the “pebbles”).
-- We’ve clarified when something is work that principal engineers should do – when it is work that only we can do.
+- We’ve clarified when something is work that principal engineers should do: when it is work that only we can do.
-- We’ve identified what the three next big priorities are, and we are using our forward planning meeting to share context of what the next big things might be
+- We’ve identified the three next big priorities, and we are using our forward planning meeting to share context of current and upcoming priorities.

-However
+However:

 - We have not worked out how to involve the wider group of senior engineers in the discussions.
 - We don’t know how to share context and get clarity over what the next priorities are either in a remote meeting or asynchronously.
+- We haven't created a coherent plan of action so that anyone in the wider team can clearly see what the next step might be.

 ## I would love to hear your thoughts

-I would love to hear from anyone who has useful contributions on this; any thoughts about how to do a card exercise or similar context-sharing/prioritising activity with a large group of people either remotely or asynchronously.
+I would love to hear from anyone who has useful contributions on this; particularly any thoughts about how to do a card exercise or similar context-sharing/prioritising activity with a large group of people either remotely or asynchronously.

 And I would also love to hear from others who are in charge of a large stack and successfully share the work of prioritising with the team.